-- Send and post marketing messages at the right times to the right audiences
+- Send and post digital marketing messages at the right times to the right audiences

 Many marketing automation tools use prospect engagement (or lack thereof) with a particular message to determine when and how to reach out next.
 This level of real-time customization means that you can effectively create an individualized marketing strategy for each customer without any additional time investment.

 Mailchimp's marketing automation tools ensure you can interact with your audience via behavior-based automations, transactional emails, date-based automations, and more.

 The concept of email marketing is simple—you send a promotional message and hope that your prospect clicks on it.
 However, the execution is much more complex.
 First of all, you have to make sure that your emails are wanted.
 This means having an opt-in list that does the following:

 - Individualizes the content, both in the body and in the subject line

 - States clearly what kind of emails the subscriber will get

 - An email signature that offers a clear unsubscribe option

 You want your prospects to see your campaign as a valued service, not just as a promotional tool.